 Brechfa Forest Garden

-After privatiseation of our forest by the Labour Government in the late 1930’s the policy was to clear fell the mixed species forest and replace with conifer plantations.
+After privatisation of our forest by the Labour Government in the late 1930’s the policy was to clear fell the mixed species forest and replace with conifer plantations.

 In the 1940’s a research project was started in Brechfa Forest to study the practicality and profitability of growing a wide range species in UK forest style conditions.
 89 plots of trees were planted.
 At regular periods since then assessments of the successful establishment of the plantations and the growth patterns of each species have been recorded.